Arcadia Recovery Bureau Phone Harassment?

 • Volunteering information: This is one huge mistake that debtors make.
 Do not disclose your personal or financial information to a debt collector, especially on whose identity you have not confirmed.

 • Telling a debt collector more than they should know is to your disadvantage.
 Even when a debt collector is probing you for personal information, you have the right to remain silent if you do not wish to speak.
-This holds true especially when the information they seek is your personal financial information.
+This holds especially when the information they seek is your personal financial information.
 A debt collector has no legal right to know private information about you such as your bank account or social security number.
+Specifically, when experiencing Arcadia Recovery Bureau phone harassment, it is vital to remember these points.

 • Talking under pressure: You have the right to ask a debt collector to call you at a later time if you feel pressured or not comfortable enough to talk at that moment.
 Talking under pressure can lead to making deals that could be detrimental to you in the long run.